Silver surfer Bianca Buitendag slays giants to reach Games podium

 Before then she was ineligible for selection because she wasn’t considered good enough, and she would have watched the spectacle on TV, instead of standing on surfing’s first-ever Olympic podium.
 The sport made its Games debut in Japan.

-Buitendag wished that her success would inspire more women at home to surf.
+Buitendag wished her success would inspire more women at home to surf.

 Buitendag struggled to train at the beginning of the year, when beaches were off-limits because of lockdown restrictions.
 To get legal surf time, she even went out on a fishing boat to catch waves from there.